-Teammates appear to stop Marega leaving after racist slurs
+Teammates appear to stop Marega leaving after racist abuse

 The attitude of the other players has drawn criticism on social media.

-Marega received a yellow card following his goal in the 61st minute when he appeared to respond to the slurs by pointing at his skin and by picking up a seat that had been thrown on the pitch.
+Marega received a yellow card following his goal in the 61st minute when he appeared to respond to the abuse by pointing at his skin and by picking up a seat that had been thrown on the pitch.

 After the match Marega expressed his anger with a post including an expletive on a social media account, calling the fans who insulted him “idiots who come to the stadium to make racist screams.”